nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

   <tr>
     <td align="center">10</td>
     <td><code>Additional Information</code></td>
-    <td>If the medication record includes the information, the following details <b>MUST</b> be included:
+    <td>If the medication record includes the information, the following details <b>SHALL</b> be included:
 			<ul>
 			<li>Reason for the medication</li>
 			<li>Linked problems / diagnoses</li>
 			<li>Other supporting information</li>
 		</ul>
-	<p>The provider <b>MAY</b> include labels in addition to the ones specified to support additional text (e.g. <code>Linked Problem : Heart Failure</code>).</p>
+	<p>The provider <b>MAY</b> include labels in addition to the ones specified to support additional text (for example, <code>Linked Problem : Heart Failure</code>).</p>
 	</td>
     <td><code>free-text</code></td>
   </tr>
 </table>
 </div>

-{% include custominfocallout.html content="**Note:** If the provider system allows the repeat medication (master / template) details to be altered pending or as new repeat issues are generated, then the latest details **MUST** be returned by the provider in the detail column (for example, TPP current include the guidance text ‘The medication above is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
+{% include custominfocallout.html content="**Note:** If the provider system allows the repeat medication (master / template) details to be altered pending or as new repeat issues are generated, then the latest details **SHALL** be returned by the provider in the detail column (for example, TPP current include the guidance text ‘The medication above is taken from a list of Repeat Medication Templates in the patient record which may have been amended since they were last issued.
 You should look at the Current Medication Issues section to see what the patient has been given.’)" type="info" %}